Naoki Inoue: Later bantamweight career

 After suffering his first loss under the Rizin banner, Inoue was booked to face Kenta Takizawa at Rizin 37 on July 31, 2022.
 However, in late July it was reported that Inoue withdrew from the bout citing a knee injury.

 Inoue faced Kenta Takizawa on December 31, 2022, at Rizin 40 and won by submission via kimura in the second round.

 Inoue faced the former Bellator Bantamweight Champion Juan Archuleta at Rizin 42 on May 6, 2023.
 He lost the fight by unanimous decision.

 Inoue was scheduled to face Shinobu Ota at Rizin Landmark 6 on October 1, 2023.
 However, Inoue withdrew from the bout due to an unknown reason and was replaced by Shoko Sato.

 Inoue faced Shoko Sato at RIZIN Landmark 9 on March 23, 2024.
 He went on to win the bout via unanimous decision.

-Rizin bantamweight champion
+Rizin Bantamweight champion

 Inoue faced Kim Soo-chul for the vacant Rizin Bantamweight Championship on September 29, 2024 at Rizin 48.
 He won the bout via technical knockout in the first round.

+In his first title defense, Inoue faced Yuki Motoya on March 29, 2026, at Rizin 50.
+He won the fight via split decision.

+Inoue made his second title defense against Ryuya Fukuda on July 25, 2025, at Super Rizin 4.
+He won the fight via unanimous decision.

+For his third title defense, Inoue faced Danny Sabatello on December 31, 2025, at Rizin: Shiwasu no Cho Tsuwamono Matsuri.
+He lost the title via split decision.

+Post-championship

+Inoue faced Marcirley Alves in a crossover fight between PFL and Rizin on May 23, 2026, at PFL Brussels.
+He won the fight via split decision.